awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

-This is a workspace where you can find working AWS SDK for JavaScript v3 Lambda examples.
+This is a workspace where you can find the followingAWS SDK for JavaScript v3 Lambda examples.

-**NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript extends of JavaScript so these examples can also be run as JavaScript.
-For more information, see [TypeScript homepage](https://www.typescriptlang.org/).

 # Getting started